Luxoft/qml-coreui/docs/guide/start.md

 To know more about a repo just type `coreui-admin repos`.
 The targets and repos are listed in the `coreui.yml` document.
 Feel free to edit them if required.

-Now we will clone the repos using
+Now we will clone the target repos using

     coreui-admin clone auto

 This will clone all repos listed under the target `auto` into the `repos/source` folder.
+It is also possible to just clone a repo by providing the repo name.

 To build the source components enter the build command